How to Format a Book for Printing

 • Photography: Whatever you see fit!

 Most photography books tend to be in a large format hardback book – normally in the region of A4 or bigger.
-A well-formatted photography book in hardback can look amazing.
-Nothing comes close to the feel of a hardback book.

 You don’t want to have something too different unless you are sure the particular size serves a purpose.